mcochennec/paper1_cochennec/draft.md

 ## Validiation against explicit tracking interface method

 The code is validated by comparison with a Boundary-Element Method, which relies on a surface discretization of the interface and a pseudo-analytical formulation in the bulk of the phases.
-This allows us to precisely locate the interface, even in the case of very thin film flow, and to carefully analyze the choice of parameters in Eq. [eq:advecPhi].
+This allows us to precisely locate the interface, even in the case of very thin film flow, and to carefully analyze the choice of parameters in the transport equation.

 The test case resembles the study case as it consists of the injection of a fluid into a Hele-Shaw initially fully saturated with a flowing fluid.
 The dynamic viscosity of the fluids is equal and the model is illustrated in +@fig:testCase.